KillariDev/PrivateWorldDiscovery/README.md

 - private set intersection

 # challenges & notes
-- all the players need to communicate with each other regularly, making the protocol $o(n^2)$ at best
+- all the explorers need to communicate with each other regularly, making the protocol $o(n^2)$ at best
-- The room history lists of the player continue to grow all the time as the game progresses.
-One way to reduce this is make the players forget the information over time, making the dungeon to also change when nobody remembers about it.
+- The room history lists of the explorer continue to grow all the time as the game progresses.
+One way to reduce this is make the explorers forget the information over time, making the dungeon to also change when nobody remembers about it.
-- Players can refuse to share information and there needs to be some kind of method to punish players for behaving badly, and a way to recover from these situations.
-One such way is that the player refusing to cooperate will just get killed and they lose the character, after this they are booted of the game.
+- explorers can refuse to share information and there needs to be some kind of method to punish explorers for behaving badly, and a way to recover from these situations.
+One such way is that the explorer refusing to cooperate will just get killed and they lose the character, after this they are booted of the game.
 - Can we make it so that you don't know who has been in the location before?
 - one world builder that knows the world